 My Pick: I typically use Namecheap because they include free privacy protection, which prevents your name and address from appearing in the domain’s records.

-It’s also possible to avoid the expense of a domain name when you’re getting started since some
+It’s also possible to avoid the expense of a domain name when you’re getting started since some web hosting providers include a free domain name for the first year.

 Web hosts provide servers that store the files of your website.
 It’s essentially a home for your website.
 Part of the host’s job is to keep your website running, so it’s accessible to visitors.